kigenbrandon/kigenbrandon/README.md

 - 👋 Hi, I’m @kigenbrandon
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning git
+- I'm also a tech enthusiast.
 - 📫 reach me on kigenbrandon@proton.me

 <!---